ahmed-debbech/aries_messenger/README.md

-# aries_messenger
+# Aries Messenger
-The Aries Messenger Project - a new experience for messaging apps!
+The Aries Messenger Project - try a new messaging era!

 # Original Author:
 * Ahmed Debbech